Practicing oral reading fluency throughout the summer is a great way for children to further develop reading skills and prevent summer regression.

 Fluency is the glue that holds together oral reading and comprehension.
 Without fluency, your student or child may have a difficult time understanding the text they are reading.
 It is the path to comprehension and is a key foundational skill for children who are learning to read.

 There are many resources and activities you can use to develop fluency skills.
 Many of the activities are free and just require books or texts at your child’s “independent level.”
 The goal is not to challenge your child with complex phonics patterns or unknown words, but to have them interact with texts that are on the easier side.
 This transfers the focus from “word reading” to “reading for meaning.”

 Over the past few years, I’ve shared many fluency activities for teachers to use in the classroom; however, many of these activities can be used at home, as well.

-Here are a few fluency activities that you can try at home:
+Here are a few fluency activities that parents can try at home this summer: